ceresBakalite/similarity/shell/README.md

 	   1 = the Levenshtein distance algorithm
 	   2 = the Hamming distance algorithm

-	MakeCaseInsensitive (true or false - default to predefined preference) PadToEqualLength (true or false - defaults to predefined preference) RemoveWhitespace (true or false - defaults to predefined preference) ReverseComparison (true or false - defaults to predefined preference)
+	MakeCaseInsensitive (true or false - defaults to predefined preference) PadToEqualLength (true or false - defaults to predefined preference) RemoveWhitespace (true or false - defaults to predefined preference) ReverseComparison (true or false - defaults to predefined preference)